Poetry Analysis: How to Analyze a Poem

-Every author and poet have their own unique style that cannot be replicated.
+Every author and poet has their own unique style that cannot be replicated.
 Based on how they think or what they are trying to portray, they create various poems to explore several ideas or theories that were on their mind.

-- Limerick: Limerick is a stanza of five lines, with the first, second and fifth rhyming with one another and having three feet of three syllables each; and the shorter third and fourth lines also rhyming with each other, but having only two feet of three syllables.
+- Limerick: Limerick is a stanza of five lines, with the first, second and fifth rhyming with one another and having three feet of three syllables each; and the shorter third and fourth lines also rhyme with each other, but having only two feet of three syllables.